HerrZatacke/2bit-pxlr-studio/README.md

 + "I'd like to have feature XX"
 + "I've used the following combination of parameters which work really well/bad"
 + "When I set param XX, I'd also like param YY to change"

+# User Manual
+The Mitsubishi M64282FP artificial retina is a one of the first mass produced CMOS light sensor.
+This kind of sensor is known for its good behavior in low light conditions and low power consumption.
+Basically each pixel of the sensor converts the quantity of photons received during an exposure time into a voltage.
+The sensor is able to perform some basic arithmetics on the voltage values before transfering them to a analog output (inversion, offsetting, 2D operations, multiplication, etc.).
+This sensor contains 128*128 pixels but only 123 lines returns image information as the first 5 lines are just composed of masked pixels uses to calibrate the dark response.
+The sensor documentation is notorious for being unreadable and some informations are deduced from the much better documentation of the Mitsubishi M64283FP sensor which is an upgrade.

+The rom addresses the sensor in two ways:
+- In **Assisted Mode**, the 2bit PXLR Studio rom mimics the behavior of the Game Boy Camera, it modifies only the **Exposure time, gain and output reference voltage.
+All other parameters used are fixed**
+- In **Manual Mode**, the 2bit PXLR Studio rom allows modifying all the parameters (or registers) of the sensor.
+This could lead to unexpected results as certain parameters configuration are not expected to give a clear image.

+# Effect of parameters
+- The **exposure time** is the time each pixel of the sensor will receive photons and convert the integral photon quantity to voltage.
+The longer the exposure time, the higher the output voltage, the higher the signal to noise ratio, but the higher the motion blur.
+Sensor can saturate for too long exposure time/too high flux of photons.
+This sensor allows exposure time from 16 µseconds to 1.044 seconds.
+Exposure times below 256 µseconds lead to strong vertical artifacts.
+Using varying exposure time creates vertical (low exposure times) and horizontal (high exposure times) artifacts which are intrinsic to the sensor.
+The total voltage range between dark and saturated sensor is about 2 volts.
+- The **gain** is a multiplier applied between the quantity of photons received and the output voltage.
+To make an analogy with film camera, gain is similar to the ISOs of the sensor.
+However calculating the real corresponding ISOs for each gain value is out of reach with the current documentation of the sensor.
+Like film cameras, high gains (ISOs) and low exposure times gives noisy images, low gains (ISOs) and high exposure times gives smooth images.
+The gain used in the Game Boy camera rom varies very little compared to what the sensor is able to in Manual Mode.
+- The **Output reference voltage** is a fine bias applied to the output pin.
+It allows increasing the sensor dynamic.
+Basically this voltage should exactly compensate the voltage reading of dark pixels so that the sensor output is 0 volts in total darkness.
+- The **Voltage reference** or **Output node bias voltage** is a crude voltage bias applied to the output.
+It is not modified by the Game Boy Camera.
+It typically allows to have a match between the min/max output voltage and the min/max input voltage allowed by the external ADC converter used with the sensor.
+The M64282FP is able to automatically set the the voltage reading of dark pixels at the **Voltage reference** via the register Z.

 # Building / Setup
 This project has been created with [GBDK 2020](https://github.com/gbdk-2020/gbdk-2020).